 Following a national referendum and enactment of legislation by the government of the UK, the UK formally withdrew from the EU on January 31, 2020, commonly referred to as "Brexit".
 Since the end of the Brexit transition period on January 1, 2021, Great Britain (England, Scotland and Wales) has not been directly subject to EU laws, however under the terms of the Protocol on Ireland and Northern Ireland, EU laws have generally applied to Northern Ireland.
-On February 27, 2023, the UK Government and the European Commission reached a political agreement on the "Windsor Agreement" which revises the Protocol on Ireland and Northern Ireland in order to address some of the perceived shortcomings in its operation.
-Under the changes, Northern Ireland is to be reintegrated under the regulatory authority of the MHRA with respect to medicinal products.
-These changes will commence on January 1, 2025.
+On February 27, 2023, the UK Government and the European Commission reached a political agreement in the "Windsor Framework" which will revise the Protocol on Ireland and Northern Ireland in order to address some of the perceived shortcomings in its operation.
+Under the changes, Northern Ireland will be reintegrated under the regulatory authority of the MHRA with respect to medicinal products.
+These changes will commence January 1, 2025 at which point the MHRA will be solely responsible for authorizing medicines for the Northern Ireland market.
 There could be additional uncertainty and risk around what these changes will mean to our business.

 More generally, it is currently unclear to what extent the UK Government will seek to align its regulations with the EU.
 The EU laws that have been transposed into UK law through secondary legislation remain applicable in Great Britain.
 However, new legislation such as the CTR is not applicable in Great Britain.
-Whilst the EU-UK Trade and Cooperation Agreement, or TCA, includes the mutual recognition of Good Manufacturing Practice, or GMP inspections of manufacturing facilities for medicinal products and GMP documents issued, it does not contain wholesale mutual recognition of UK and EU pharmaceutical regulations and product standards.
+Whilst the EU-UK Trade and Cooperation Agreement, or TCA, includes the mutual recognition of GMP inspections of manufacturing facilities for medicinal products and GMP documents issued, it does not contain wholesale mutual recognition of UK and EU pharmaceutical regulations and product standards.
 There may be divergent local requirements in Great Britain from the EU in the future, which may impact clinical and development activities that occur in the UK in the future.
-Similarly, clinical trial submissions in the UK cannot be bundled with those of EU member states within the EMA Clinical Trial Information System, or CTIS, adding further complexity, cost and potential risk to future clinical and development activity in the UK.
+Similarly, clinical trial submissions in the UK cannot be bundled with those of EU member states within the EMA Clinical Trial Information System, or CTIS, adding further complexity, cost and potential risk to future clinical and development activity.

+in the UK.
 Significant political and economic uncertainty remains about how much the relationship between the UK and EU will differ as a result of the UK's withdrawal.